 - Stay informed.
 Keep up-to-date on pending weather emergencies so you have adequate time to make any needed preparations.
 (See previous blog post on disaster preparedness.)

-- Take precautions to avoid exposure to mosquitoes, ticks, and other insects which may carry disease.
+- Take precautions to avoid exposure to mosquitoes, ticks, and other insects that may carry disease.

 - Be aware of your mental state.
 Watch for signs of stress or depression in yourself or loved ones and get help if needed.